Which noun? That one!

 Now that you’ve learned a few new versions (masculine, feminine, plural) of the definite article and a few new situations which require the use of the definite article, you’re ready to specify when you’re referring to a specific noun (rather than a random one with the indefinite article).

 Getting used to including the definite article in the situations mentioned above will take lots of practice, an important part of which is being exposed to lots of examples in the Spanish language, allowing your brain to soak up all of the appropriate usages.
-Check out Lingvist’s Spanish course to see definite articles in action and quiz yourself on which articles go where!
+Check out Lingvist’s online Spanish language course to see definite articles in action and quiz yourself on which articles go where!